OpenMRM/OpenMRM/README.md

 #### Increases industry penetration of automation for governance.
    * Although many may agree that increased MRM adoption is in the public good, and will also benefit institutions and regulators, the technical and procedural requirements to build a functional MRM implementation are complex, costly and specific to each organization.

-#### Standard interface enables interoperability and composibility.
+#### Standard interface enables interoperability and composability.
    * Depending on timing, budgets and resources, a large organization may need interoperability between open source, homegrown and proprietary MRM systems.

 #### Flexibility to build or buy the MRM services.